PayDevs/awesome-oss-monetization/approaches/paid-unlocking.md

 > WARN: this is still work in progress!

 # Monetization via Paid Unlocking
-AKA: Paid performance, Pay for speed, Pay for features
+AKA: Paid performance, Pay for speed, Pay for features, Crippleware, Feature-limited

 Contributions made by a user to un-throttle or unlock higher performance or special features.
-Payment could be collected via external API or crypto wallet and would become recurring.
+Payment could be collected via an registration key, external API or use of a crypto wallet and could become recurring.

 Requires:
 * Setup of a payment mechanism (e.g. via hosted API or crypto wallet)